souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

 }
 ```

-You do not need to configure anything additionally, and to execute the tests, run:
+You do not need to configure anything additionally, and to run the tests, run:

 ```shell
 ./gradlew nativeTest
 ```

-Currently, the plugin executes tests in the classic "JVM" mode prior to the execution of tests in native mode.
-To disable testing support which comes by default, add the following configuration to _build.gradle_:
+Currently, the plugin runs tests in "JVM" mode prior to running tests on the native executable.
+To disable testing support (which comes by default), add the following configuration to the _build.gradle_ file:

 ```
 graalvmNative {